-Humanitarian aid workers are an indispensable part of the efforts to mitigate disasters, crises and help people get out of poverty.
+Traveling for humanitarian aid work can be exhausting and daunting.
+Aid workers are an indispensable part of the efforts to mitigate disasters, crises and help people get out of poverty.
 They travel the world serving humanity, often at a moment’s notice.
-And after our many (many, many) years traveling, we know it’s important to have some go-to essentials to stay safe and secure in sometimes difficult and off-the-grid environments.
+And after our many (many, many) years traveling, we know it’s important to have some go-to essentials to stay safe and secure in sometimes very difficult and off-the-grid environments.

 We’ve compiled a list of our favorite travel essentials that everyone should have when they depart for an aid mission or development project.
 We promise these will make life on the road (and off the grid) easier!